satnam6502/satnam6502.github.io/_posts/2021-10-27-celiac-disease.md

 Please try to avoid ingredients from bulk bins at supermarkets due to possible contamination.

+The picture at the top of this post is by Lou Beach and is taken from the New York Times article [Gluten-Free, Whether You Need It or Not](https://archive.nytimes.com/well.blogs.nytimes.com/2013/02/04/gluten-free-whether-you-need-it-or-not).

 ## More information:

 * [Traveling while gluten free](https://www.theguardian.com/lifeandstyle/2016/apr/24/gluten-free-travel-celiac-disease-a-survival-guide): a survival guide (Jodi Ettenberg's excellent article in The Guardian newspaper)